-Glen Forest Elementary School opened in September 1957 with 18 classrooms and approximately 15 teachers.
+Glen Forest Elementary School opened on September 3, 1957, with 18 classrooms and approximately 15 teachers.
 Our first principal was Floyd W. Worley.
 Glen Forest Elementary School was built to house 540 students in first through seventh grade.
 Today, Glen Forest has 1,075 students in pre-K through fifth grade and employs more than 150 staff members, including 56 classroom teachers.
 Glen Forest Elementary School has undergone three major additions since it opened.
 In 1969, the school’s size essentially doubled.
 In 1988, six more classrooms were added, and two years later in 1990, the main office was added.

 Our Community Roots